BuildTools Pipeline

 ScriptsAndBaking.cmake, BakingPipeline.md, and Scripting.md. - New executable/tool entry point:

-Applications.cmakeand Applications.md. - New package layout:
+Applications.cmakeand Applications.md. - New package layout or installer metadata:

-Packages.cmakeplus platform docs. - Final target organization or verbose diagnostics:
+Packages.cmake,BuildTools/package.py,BuildTools/msicreator/createmsi.py, plus platform docs. - Final target organization or verbose diagnostics:

 Finalize.cmake.